Meikay/sinatra-homework-log/README.md

+<h1>Sinatra-Homework-Log</h1>

+<h3>Description</h3>
 A simple homework log app that allows users to login, sign up and create homework assignment logs.
 Users can edit and delete their own homework assignments.

+<h3>Getting Started</h3>
+To run this app, clone the repo and run bundle install.
+The run shotgun to fire up a server.
+You should see the app running on localhost

+<h3>Prerequisites</h3>
+You will need to have Ruby installed on your machine - Linux or Mac.

+<h3>Built With...</h3>
+Sinatra - Sinatra, web framework sinatra-activerecord - ORM sqlite3 - Our SQL DB gem

+<h3>Author</h3>
+© 2019 by meikay

 LICENSE